IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

    -rw-r--r--  1 root  root   398B Dec  6 10:54 id_rsa.pub

-Adding the public key to your github account
+Adding the public key to your GitHub account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the public key in Github, OMS will be able to checkout its source code on
+With the public key in GitHub, OMS will be able to checkout its source code on
 your behalf.

 To add the key to your account:

 #.
-Navigate to *Account Settings* in the Github web UI,
+Navigate to *Account settings* in the GitHub web UI,
 #.
-Find *SSH Keys* in the navigation bar on the lefthand side,
+Find *SSH keys* in the navigation bar on the lefthand side,
 #.
 Copy/paste the contents of *id_rsa.pub* into the form on this page.
 You can
    view the key with: ``cat oms-kickstart/config/.ssh/id_rsa.pub``.